 Education: BSA from Indiana University South Bend in Marketing and Advertising

-Riya Amin joins the Battle Creek Battle Jacks front office as the Marketing and Operations Coordinator for the 2026 season.
-An Illinois native, Riya brings energy, creativity, and a strong foundation in sports marketing and operations to the team, along with a genuine passion for connecting with fans and the community.
+Riya Amin joins the Battle Jacks as Marketing and Operations Coordinator for the 2026 season.
+An Illinois native, Riya brings energy, creativity, and a strong foundation in sports marketing and event operations, along with a genuine passion for connecting with fans and the community.

-Before joining the Battle Jacks, Riya worked with the Rockford Rivets of the Northwoods League.
-During her time there, she she worked in multiple departments from marketing strategy, digital media, and community outreach; helping the organization strengthen its connection with fans and local partners.
+Before joining the Battle Jacks, Riya worked with the Rockford Rivets of the Northwoods League, where she supported marketing campaigns, digital media, and community outreach initiatives that helped strengthen the team’s connection with fans and local partners.

 Outside the office, Riya enjoys spending time with friends and family, exploring local thrift shops, and watching The Big Bang Theory.
-She’s excited to make Battle Creek her home for the summer and looks forward to helping elevate the fan experience at MCCU Field.
+She looks forward to helping elevate the fan experience at MCCU Field.

 Fun Fact: Riya could eat a Portillo’s Italian Beef dipped with hot peppers for the rest of her life if she could.